Kgothatso001/AgriTech/README.md

 Funding: The project's successful implementation will require sponsorships from agricultural organizations, government grants, and local farming communities.
 AI-Powered Irrigation Management: The AI solution will monitor real-time data to recommend precise irrigation timing and quantity, reducing water wastage and enhancing crop productivity.

-### Business Success Criter
+# Business Success Criteria

+1. Collision Avoidance
--	Collision Avoidance: The drone needs to have advanced sensors, including high-resolution cameras and radar, to detect and avoid objects such as trees, buildings, and other drones.
+-	The drone needs to have advanced sensors, including high-resolution cameras and radar, to detect and avoid objects such as trees, buildings, and other drones.
 Improved recognition of obstacles and accident prevention should be key benefits of AI algorithms.
 -	Emergency Features: The drone should be equipped with inbuilt safety features like emergency landing systems or parachutes for critical situations to avoid accidents.
 -	Reduce risk: so that the drone never causes harm to humans, animals, or property.
 Facilitate farm drone operation while considering the agricultural activities and manipulation of environmental flows.